top of page

 His work explores global questions situated in the interstices of the Environmental Humanities, Media Studies, Multispecies Studies and the Public Humanities.
 His forthcoming book project "The Cybercene: Multispecies Healing and Habitability in a Transformed World" takes an unusual pathway to being researched and written, as it is intimately entangled with the birth and research activities of this new lab.

-Born in Mumbai, India, he holds his Ph.D. from Stanford University (2009).
 His initial research focused specifically on Italy's fraught response to migration from the Global South of the world.
 His first book, Marvelous Bodies: Italy's New Migrant Cinema (2017, Purdue University Press) explores thirteen key full-length Italian movies released between 1990 and 2010 that treat this remarkable moment of cultural role reversal through a plurality of styles.
 He continues to explore questions related to ecocultural diversity and sustainability in Italy, Europe and the Mediterranean.

 Advisory Committee

 Made up of a diverse and interdisciplinary group of scholars, the advisory committee provides intellectual and practical insights and advice for its future growth and activities.
 Please click on the members' names below to read about their work!
+We will be growing this team as we complete our transition to the University of California.

 Dr. Marco Armiero, ICREA Research Professor at Universitat Autònoma de Barcelona (UAB)